Chief audit executive

 Publicly traded corporations typically have an internal audit department, led by a chief audit executive ("CAE") who reports functionally to the audit committee of the board of directors, with administrative reporting to the chief executive officer.

 The profession is unregulated, though there are a number of international standard setting bodies, an example of which is the Institute of Internal Auditors ("IIA").
 The IIA has established Standards for the Professional Practice of Internal Auditing and has over 150,000 members representing 165 countries, including approximately 65,000 Certified Internal Auditors.

 The CAE is intrinsically an independent function; otherwise it may become dysfunctional and of low quality (but there are many degrees in the level of independence and efficiency).
 The CAE function exists only to constitute a third-level of control in the organisation, which must be independent from the first-level control (the first-level layer belongs to the management of an organisation, who is responsible in the first instance for acting in compliance with the organisation’s rules) and consecutively second-level (which are the supporting units i.e. legal, HR, risk function, financial control etc.).
 An effective independence is the result of both an attitude of CAE, and of prerogatives/guarantees conceded by the organisation or given by the organisation’s principals (e.g., the board of directors or audit committee).

 Because the CAE understands risks and controls, company strategy and the regulatory environment the CAE may assume additional organizational responsibilities beyond traditional internal auditing.

 Independent attitude

-The CAE should be independent in the performance of his/her duties, so that he/she can carry out his/her work freely without admitting interference, and as objectively as possible.
-Independence permits him/her to render impartial and unbiased judgements, which are essential to the proper evaluation of management and controls.
-It also allows him/her to view the financial actions, procedures and decisions in a detached way.
+The CAE should be independent in the performance of their duties, so that they can carry out their work freely without admitting interference, and as objectively as possible.
+Independence permits them to render impartial and unbiased judgements, which are essential to the proper evaluation of management and controls.
+It also allows them to view the financial actions, procedures and decisions in a detached way.
 This may become of an importance when providing objective assurance about the internal control framework.